Search to Redact

 Results appear automatically as you type

-The results list shows emails containing your search term
+The results list shows items containing your search term

 Configuring Your Search